-- Advertising a construction or a trade business is not as easy as some of the other industries that have a wider social media reach and interest due to their topic.
+- Advertising a construction or trade\ business isn't as easy as other industries such as retail with a wider social media reach and interest.

-- Your website should also be your number one priority when advertising online and it should include crucial information for your users to make it easier for them to find you and your services in your desired location.
+- Your website should be your number one priority when advertising online.
+It should include crucial information to make it easier for people to find you and your services in your desired location.

 - If you’re not in the online world, you’re missing out.